The best times to have a birthday party based on the birthday age.

 Why the early start for a 2nd or 3rd Birthday?

 Young child nap times change; many at this age are napping less.
 Therefore, you can take advantage of this by having the party earlier in the day.
-As a parent, I know firsthand it is easier to get a small child dress and out of the house first thing than waiting later in the day.
+As a parent, I know firsthand it is easier to get a small child dressed and out of the house first thing than waiting later in the day.
 The child is happy, attentive, and at their best behavior.

 The early start is perfect for morning snacks as party treats, fresh fruit, cereal, or small finger sandwiches for the kids works nicely.
 For the adults, have a fresh cup of coffee or a morning mimosa to start the day.